Package 'gratis'

 weights

-A numeric vector of length k containing the probability of each of the component processes, α1,,αk\alpha_1,\dots,\alpha_k.
+Positive numeric vector of length k containing the component probabilities α1,,αk\alpha_1,\dots,\alpha_k.
+Values are normalized to sum to 1.

 seasonal_periods

-Either a scalar or a numeric vector of length k containing the seasonal period of each component.
+Scalar seasonal period applied to every component, or a numeric vector of length k giving the seasonal period for each component.

 Value